 areas related to community-based research, youth programming, and food security.
 Jamie is an Inuk from Hopedale, Nunatsiavut, and grew up in Happy Valley-Goose Bay, Labrador.
 His interest are in food sovereignty, northern-based agriculture, and community engagement and development.

 Tara was born and raised in Nova Scotia, with special ties to Glace Bay and Dartmouth.
-She graduated from Dalhousie University with a Bachelor of Science in Psychology, and will be graduating from her Master of Science in Occupational Therapy in June, 2019.
+She graduated from Dalhousie University with a Bachelor of Science in Psychology in 2017 and

 Jamie is a Program Coordinator responsible for Research Promotion and Outreach at the Labrador Institute of Memorial University where he is assisting